DavidVentura/blog/blog/raw/ipvs-lb/POST.md

 by reading `tcp_v4_connect`, we can [see](https://github.com/torvalds/linux/blob/v6.12/net/ipv4/tcp_ipv4.c#L341) that the `tcp_connect` function is called:

-- with the lock still held
+- With the lock still held
-- _after_ the call to `inet_hash_connect` (which assigns the source port, if necessary)
+- _After_ the call to `inet_hash_connect` (which assigns the source port, if necessary)
-- with the `struct sock*` as argument
+- With the `struct sock*` as argument

-which makes it a _perfect_ target for introspection!
-Well, almost, we still need to use `kprobe` as there is no official tracepoint.
+Which makes it a _perfect_ target for introspection!
+Well, almost, we still need to use `kprobe` as there is no tracepoint.

 Tracing it is similar to what we've been doing so far